TheDeveloperDen/DevBin/README.md

 > Note: You maybe required to use docker-compose instead of docker compose depending on your docker version

 1. Clone the repository
-2. Copy the `.env.example` to `.env` and update the values 2.1.
+2. Copy the `.env.example` to `.env` and update the values.
+   2.1.
 Run `docker compose up -d`
    2.2.
 Run migrations with `docker compose run --rm app uv run alembic upgrade head`
 3. Check http://localhost:8000/docs for the Swagger docs in your browser
 4. Run `docker compose down` to stop the service